-The DS4000 Storage Manager client software and utilities are not currently available for POWER-based SLES 9 hosts.

-- Important: To manage DS4000 storage subsystems with your POWER-based SLES 9 host, you must install the Storage Manager client software (SMclient) on an AIX 5L, Solaris, HP-UX, Windows, i386 processor-based Linux, or POWER-based RHEL 3 server, and use that server as your storage management station. - For information about installing DS4000 Storage Manager on an AIX, Solaris, or HP-UX management station, see the appropriate installation chapter in this document: - Chapter 2, "Installing and configuring storage management software on AIX host systems," on page 27 - Chapter 3, "Installing and configuring storage management software on HP-UX host systems," on page 69 - Chapter 4, "Installing and configuring storage management software on Solaris host systems," on page 91 - For information about installing DS4000 Storage Manager on a Windows or i386 processor-based Linux management station, see IBM TotalStorage DS4000 Storage Manager 9 Installation and Support Guide for Intel-based Operating System Environments (GC26-7649). - For information about installing DS4000 Storage Manager on a POWER-based RHEL 3 management station, see the next section, "Installing Storage Manager on a RHEL 3 host."
+With Storage Manager 9.14, the Storage Manager client software and utilities are available for POWER-based RHEL 3 and SLES 9 hosts.
+Exception: On storage subsystems running controller firmware 9.12.xx.xx, you cannot use your POWER-based SLES 9 host as a storage management station.
+To manage these DS4000 storage subsystems with your POWER-based SLES 9 host, you must install the Storage Manager client software (SMclient) on an AIX 5L, Solaris, HP-UX, Windows, i386 processor-based Linux, or POWER-based RHEL 3 server, and use that server as your storage management station.
+For information about installing DS4000 Storage Manager on an AIX, Solaris, or HP-UX management station, see the appropriate installation chapter in this document: Chapter 2, "Installing and configuring storage management software on AIX host systems," on page 27 Chapter 3, "Installing and configuring storage management software on HP-UX host systems," on page 77 Chapter 4, "Installing and configuring storage management software on Solaris host systems," on page 99 • For information about installing DS4000 Storage Manager on a Windows or i386 processor-based Linux management station, see IBM TotalStorage DS4000 Storage Manager 9 Installation and Support Guide for Intel-based Operating System Environments (GC26-7649).
+For information about installing DS4000 Storage Manager on a POWER-based RHEL 3 management station, see the next section, "Prerequisites for installing Storage Manager on a RHEL 3 host" on page 144.
+I Prerequisites for installing Storage Manager on a SLES 9 host After you install SLES 9 on your host, and before you begin to install the Storage Manager software and configure your subsystems, complete the following tasks: 1.
+"Downloading the SLES 9 pSeries HBA driver and utility packages" on page 139 2.
+"Checking the /etc/sysconfig/kernel file" 3.
+"Rebuilding the ramdisk" (required only if changes are made to the /etc/sysconfig/kernel file) Important: When you boot the host the first time, you must not have any DS4000 devices attached.
+Checking the /etc/sysconfig/kernel file Ensure that the local hard disk driver is listed before the lpfcdd driver in the /etc/sysconfig/kernel file, as in the following example: INITRD_MODULES="sym53c8xx lpfcdd" where sym53c8xx is the local hard disk driver.
+If the listings are not in that order, edit the file to list the lpfcdd driver last.
+Note: If you edit this file, you must rebuild the ramdisk, as described in "Rebuilding the ramdisk."
+Rebuilding the ramdisk If you edited the /etc/sysconfig/kernel file, you must complete the following steps: